Sharky90/100-days-of-code/r1-log.md

 Got a fever...very sick... tried 'CodeWars' just to practice a little... can't wait t gett well and learn new stuff from "Automate The Boring Stuff With Python"....
 🛌😷 #100DaysOfCode

+//Day 21 October 03.Thursday//

+Ok folks...
+I must admit...
+After reading about 'References','copy() and deepcopy() functions, I took a practice project called 'Comma Code'...
+So far I'm like Sherlock finding clues and trying to solve the riddle but I am taking too much time.
+Is this a problem?

+#Comma Code

+spam = ['apples', 'bananas', 'tofu', 'cats'] spam.insert(3,  'and') def incrementor (spam):
+      return spam

+print(spam)

+# += this operator can do string and list concatenation
+# sep = ',' separate list items with a comma
+# sep = ' ' separate list items with a space
+# spam.insert(3, 'and')
+# def incrementor (x):
+#     return   x + 1
+# incrementor(4)
+# returns   5

 ### R1D2